lotusnprod/lotus-manuscript/manuscript.md

 As also illustrated in Figure @fig:distribution, some compounds can be overstrudied among several organisms, and many organisms studied for specific compounds only.
 This is a direct consequence of the way the NP community report its data actually.
 Having this in mind, when observed at a finer scale, down to the structure level, such chemotaxonomic representation can give valuable insights.
 For example, among all chemical structures, only two were found in all biological kingdoms, namely heptadecanoic acid (KEMQGTRYUADPNZ-UHFFFAOYSA-N) and *β*-carotene (OENHQHLEOONYIE-JLTXGRSLSA-N).
-Looking at the repartition of *β*-sitosterol (KZJWDPNRJALLNS-VJSFXXLFSA-N) within the overall biological tree, [SI-5](#si-5-complement-to-figure-7) plots its presence/absence *versus* those of its superior chemical classifications, namely the stigmastane, steroid and terpenoid derivatives, over the same tree used in Figure @fig:magicTree.
+Looking at the distribution of *β*-sitosterol (KZJWDPNRJALLNS-VJSFXXLFSA-N) within the overall biological tree, [SI-5](#si-5-complement-to-figure-7) plots its presence/absence *versus* those of its superior chemical classifications, namely the stigmastane, steroid and terpenoid derivatives, over the same tree used in Figure @fig:magicTree.
 The comparison of these five chemically-interpreted biological trees clearly highlights the increasing speciation of the *β*-sitosterol biosynthetic pathway in the Archaeplastida kingdom, while the superior classes are distributed across all kingdoms.
 Figure @fig:magicTree is zoomable and vectorized for detailed inspection.